Upstatement/craft-starter/README.md

 To modify front-end stuff, you should be working out of the `static` directory for styles & JavaScript and the `templates` directory for Twig markup.
 Read more about [using Twig with Craft](https://docs.craftcms.com/v3/dev/twig-primer.html#three-types-of-twig-tags).

-When you're ready to stop, type `Control-C` to kill the server and export the schema
+When you're ready to stop, type `Control-C` to kill the server.

 ### Pro Tips